The Village Inn, this is somewhere I had been on a previous visit to the south of Spain the summer of 2014 for my brothers 21st.

 We are here a couple of times, both times I had the ham croquettes for start and the huge mahussive mixed grill for main.
 Tina had the battered prawns followed by the sea bass (all dishes are pictured below).

-Let’s talk the mixed grill, you got a massive amount of meat that would put the hardest of foodies into a food coma.
+Let’s talk the mixed grill; you got a massive amount of meat that would put the hardest of foodies into a food coma.
 You get the following, (deep inhale of breath) chicken breast, pork chop, spare ribs, lamb chop, sausage, blood sausage, vegetable kebab and jacket potato.
-We will discuss the prices later, but the meat is wonderful.
-During the summer months you can see your meat being cooked on the outside BBQ.
+We will discuss the prices later, but the meat is lovely.
+During the summer months, you can see your meat being cooked on the outside BBQ.

-Tina had sea bass, I’d never seen her eat fish like this.
-You can see below it is literally the whole fish butterflied, all on the bone still.
+Tina had sea bass; I’d never seen her eat fish like this.
+You can see below it is the whole fish butterflied, all on the bone still.
 With a side salad and jacket potato.

-I was to full for pudding but Tina had a helping of ice creams which she said was delicious.
+I was to the full for pudding, but Tina had a helping of ice creams which she said was delicious.
 I’ll have to take her word for that.